From Other Woman to Crowned Duchess: Inside Prince Charles and Camilla's Epic Love Story

 Just weeks before their anniversary, England's charming prince waxed poetic about his bride.
 "It's always nice to have somebody on your side," opined the royal, calling his wife "an enormous support" who's never afraid to offer a gentle ribbing.
 "It's always marvelous to have somebody who, you know, you feel understands and wants to encourage.
 Although she certainly pokes fun if I get too serious about things.
 And all that helps."

 But really, Duchess Camilla's most valuable trait may be her enduring spirit.
-As the other woman in Prince Charles' marriage to the beloved Princess Diana, the 70-year-old has been vilified by the public—and her own mother-in-law.
-In his new book, Rebel Prince: The Power, Passion and Defiance of Prince Charles, author Tom Bower details how Queen Elizabeth II denounced the romance, labeling Camilla as "that wicked woman."
+As the other woman in Prince Charles' marriage to the beloved Princess Diana, the 72-year-old spent years being vilified by the public—and her own mother-in-law—emerging out the other side with her romance and dignity still intact.

+In his 2018 book, Rebel Prince: The Power, Passion and Defiance of Prince Charles, author Tom Bower details how Queen Elizabeth II denounced the relationship, labeling Camilla as "that wicked woman."
 And yet despite the vitriol, Camilla has remained devoted to Charles for the better part of five decades—and throughout most of her own 21-year marriage to British army officer Andrew Parker Bowles.

-"You can imagine it is a real, real challenge," Charles, 69, acknowledged in a 2015 interview with CNN International.
+"You can imagine it is a real, real challenge," Charles, marking his 71st birthday today, acknowledged in a 2015 interview with CNN International.
 "But she's, I think, been brilliant in the way she's tackled these things."

 She certainly dazzled at their initial meeting.
-Introduced by mutual friend Lucia Santa Cruz at a 1970 polo match, a 23-year-old Camilla Shand walked up to the royal and hit him with a bold opening line.
-Referencing Alice Keppel's affair with King Edward VII, "She says to him: ‘Oh you know your great grandfather and my great grandmother were lovers,'' childhood pal Broderick Munro Wilson recalled in a 2005 Dateline NBC report. "'How about it?'"
+Introduced by mutual friend Lucia Santa Cruz at a 1970 polo match, a 23-year-old Camilla Shand was said to have walked up to the royal and hit him with a bold opening line.
+Referencing Alice Keppel's affair with King Edward VII, "She says to him: 'Oh you know your great grandfather and my great grandmother were lovers,'' childhood pal Broderick Munro Wilson recalled in a 2005 Dateline NBC report. "'How about it?'"

+While biographer Penny Junor insists it was actually Santa Cruz coming through with the brazenness, introducing the pair by saying, "Now you two be very careful, you've got genetic antecedents—careful, careful!", either way the move worked.

-Her brazenness worked.
-"He loved the fact that she smiled with her eyes as well as her mouth, and laughed at the same silly things as he did," Penny Junor revealed in her book, The Duchess: The Untold Story.
+"He loved the fact that she smiled with her eyes as well as her mouth, and laughed at the same silly things as he did," Junor revealed in her book, The Duchess: The Untold Story.
 "He also liked that she was so natural and easy and friendly, not in any way overawed by him, not fawning or sycophantic.
 In short, he was very taken with her, and after that first meeting he began ringing her up."

 Though intense, their initial romance was short-lived.
 Charles' decision to join the Royal Navy strained their union as did the public's perception that the onetime receptionist lacked several necessary attributes.
 She had no royal lineage in her blood and, "She wasn't a virgin," royal biographer Chris Wilson told Dateline, "and back in the early 1970s, weird as it seems, we wanted to have a Princess of Wales who'd never been to bed with anyone else."

-Author and Camilla pal William Shawcross argued their main issue was that she simply fell for Parker Bowles: "I know that she loved Andrew very much."
+Author and Camilla pal William Shawcross argued their main issue, however, was that she simply fell for Parker Bowles: "I know that she loved Andrew very much."

-Charles—serving in the Caribbean—was hardly enamored when he learned his former paramour was set to wed.
-"It seemed to him particularly cruel," detailed Junor, "he wrote in one letter, that after 'such a blissful, peaceful and mutually happy relationship,' fate had decreed that it should last a mere six months."
+While she may have been enamored, Charles, serving in the Caribbean at the time, felt crushed when he learned his former paramour was set to wed.
+Detailed Junor, "It seemed to him particularly cruel, he wrote in one letter, that after 'such a blissful, peaceful and mutually happy relationship,' fate had decreed that it should last a mere six months."

-The duo remained close as Camilla welcomed son Tom (fun fact: Charles was named his godfather!) and then daughter Laura, and eventually in the late 1970s, according to reports, resumed their romance.
+The duo remained close as Camilla welcomed son Tom (fun fact: Charles was named his godfather) and then daughter Laura, and eventually in the late 1970s, according to reports, resumed their romance.
 Wilson even claims the union had the blessing of Camilla's spouse.
 "The English aristocracy like to serve their royal family," he told Dateline, "and Andrew Parker Bowles was prepared to lay down his wife for his country.
 It was perfectly okay."

 But the arrangement didn't suit everyone.
 As Charles courted—and quite quickly wed—Lady Diana Spencer, the former kindergarten teacher became suspicious of her man's close friend, even requesting Camilla not attend their 3,500-guest 1981 affair at St. Paul's Cathedral.
 And though the late princess has described the time that followed their vows—including the arrival of Prince William and Prince Harry—as "some of the happiest years," by 1989 she knew she had to address the so-called Camilla problem.

 Soon, playing dumb was no longer an option.
-In a November 1992 incident dubbed "Camillagate" media outlets released private tapes of an intimate phone conversation between Charles and Camilla.
+In a November 1992 incident dubbed "Camillagate", media outlets released private tapes of an intimate phone conversation between Charles and Camilla.
 Throughout the sultry eight-minute bedtime chat, Charles said he longed to be—of all things—Camila's tampon, and gushed that he loved her.
 The broadcast of those three little words marked the official end of Charles and Diana's union.
 Within a month, Prime Minister John Major announced they had separated.

 Michael Dunlea/PA Wire

 Though Camilla wouldn't announce the official end of her marriage to Parker Bowles for three years, the tapes' release meant everyone could stop playing coy.
 In a 1994 interview, Charles came clean about his adultery, insisting he strived to remain faithful to Diana, "until it became clear that the marriage had irretrievably broken down."

 Diana's take was more succinct.
 Though she copped to an affair with polo player James Hewitt, she famously explained their main issue to Martin Bashir in a BBC interview: "There were three of us in the marriage, so it was a bit crowded."

 Once Diana gracefully exited stage left, Charles and Camilla were eager to become an official party of two.
-But first they had to deal with the backlash.
-Bower reveals Charles began campaigning for the public's approval, but his toughest critic was at home.
+But first they had to deal with the inevitable and, at times, seemingly insurmountable, backlash.
+Bower reveals Charles soon began campaigning for the public's approval, but his toughest critic was at home.

 According to Bower, Charles confronted his mom one night in 1995 as they gathered in the sitting room at the family's Scottish Balmoral estate, pleading with her not to interfere in the relationship.

 But the matriarch, several martinis deep, wasn't having it.
 "To Charles' surprise she replied forcefully: she would not condone his adultery, nor forgive Camilla for not leaving Charles alone to allow his marriage to recover," Bower writes.
-"She vented her anger that he had lied about his relationship with what he called, ‘That wicked woman,' and added, ‘I want nothing to do with her.'"
+"She vented her anger that he had lied about his relationship with what he called, 'That wicked woman,' and added, 'I want nothing to do with her.'"

 The pair's uphill battle only grew steeper after the People's Princess perished in a 1997 car crash.
 Immediately after learning of his ex-wife's death, Charles worried about the fallout.
 Detailed Bower, "Charles was chanting, 'They're all going to blame me, aren't they?
 The world's going to go completely mad.'"